 In the UK child custody law determines who should be responsible for the care and charge of a child, after divorce or separation.
 The term custody is now more commonly referred to as residency - indicating where the children's main residence is, following a parental break up.

-In the majority of cases parents opt for joint custody (or residency), which enables the child to spend an equal amount of time with each parent.
+In the many cases, parents preference is for joint custody (or residency), which enables the child to spend an equal amount of time with each parent.
 This option also allows both parents to participate in any decision making which may affect the child.
 However, if parents are unable to decide amicably on what living arrangement is best for their child, the courts will decide on their behalf.

 Parent Vs Parent

 Most bitter disputes between married couples end up in the family courts.
 Whilst the separation and ensuing bitterness will undoubtedly affect the children it's important to remember that:

 In disputed cases each parent is individually assessed before a decision on which parent is given custody of the child, or children, is made